kuldeepsingh93/react-native-custom-navigation-tabs/README.md

 <h1>react-native-custom-navigation-tabs</h1>

-A react native package that provides 3 types of tab bar styling that one can use in his/her bottomTabNavigator on the go.
+A custom bottomTabNavigator which supports 5 different types of tabBar styling and animations

 <h1>Getting Started</h1>